poobhat/100-days-of-code/log.md

 **Today's Progress**: Created a landing page with cool java script animations.

 **Thoughts:** Had to look at several basic websites on the internet for inspiration

+### Day 5: April 28, 2020

+**Today's Progress**: Created a section to showcase About me and the skillset I have.
+Made several changes in stylesheet.css to make it visually appealing

+**Thoughts:** Had to look at several basic websites on the internet for inspiration

+### Day 6: April 29, 2020

+**Today's Progress**: Created a section to showcase job history, education, certifications and courses attended.
+Made several changes in stylesheet.css to make it visually appealing

+**Thoughts:** Had to look at several basic websites on the internet for inspiration

+### Day 7: April 29, 2020

+**Today's Progress**: Created a section to showcase job history, education, certifications and courses attended.
+Made several changes in stylesheet.css to make it visually appealing

+**Thoughts:** Had to look at several basic websites on the internet for inspiration